The Leader’s Guide for Making Decisions in Meetings

 The Michigan State University Extension posted a quick guide to using this scale in a meeting: Gradients of Agreement can help move groups forward

 Ingrid Bens and other facilitators simplify this scale to 5 points.
-In the Agile community, a related method is called The Fist of Five.
+A related method is called The Fist of Five.

 Personally, I prefer to whip out the Fist of Five instead of the Gradients of Agreement, because it just sounds cooler – like something the Fast and Furious crew would use to commit to an epic carjacking.